Ancient Okes

 African Greybeard

 I’m coming down to Durban to buy a parrot.
 Where’s Overport? asks the ole man.
+Parrots can live for eighty years, so what better to get as a pet when you’re ninety five in the shade yourself?

-Off we go to meet Sumie who has three baby African Grey parrots in a box.
-His grandfather breeds them in Utrecht.
-Dad had said he wanted to choose his own.
-We check them out on the tailgate of my bakkie in West Road Overport.
-Dad picks one and now I think, Here comes the bargaining.
-R2500 says Sumie.
-No way says the ole man and shuffles off to the front seat of my bakkie.
-He comes back slowly with the bird magazine in his hand, stabbing his finger at Sumie’s ad: R2300, moaning Now I have wasted my time coming all the way from Pietermaritzburg.
-Sumie says to me I thought I wrote R2500!
-To Dad: Fine, Uncle Pieter, R2300 says Sumie.
+R2500, says Sumie.
+No way, says the ole man and shuffles off to the front seat of my bakkie.
+He comes back slowly on the uneven pavement with the bird magazine in his hand, stabbing his finger at Sumie’s ad: R2300; He gives a pained moaning, Now I have wasted my time coming all the way from Pietermaritzburg.
+Sumie says to me, ‘I thought I wrote R2500!‘ To the customer he says, Fine, Uncle Pieter, R2300.

-Now they debate who’s box is better.
+Now they debate whose box is better.
 Sumie has a shoebox – it’s wider.
 Ole man has a box some electronics came in – it’s deeper.
 Ole man realises if he takes Sumie’s box he gets both, so he settles on Sumie’s shoebox.

 Gogo Mary & Great_Grandkids (2)